laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 +++

+* "I do know what time is," Tubby declared.
+He paused.
+"Time," he added slowly -- "time is what keeps everything from happening at once.
+I know that--I seen it in print too."
+(Ray Cummings)

 * "You don’t see it because it’s there, it’s there because you see it."

 * "Ni rire, ni pleurer, ni haïr, mais comprendre" (Baruch Spinoza)